kartikkkdua/kartikkkdua/readme.md

 🎓 **B.Tech CSE Student @ UPES** | 💼 **Aspiring SDE/ML Engineer**
 Focused on solving real-world problems through full-stack apps, AI/ML, and scalable systems.

 ---

-## 👋 Personalized Greeting

-Hi there!
-Welcome to my GitHub profile.
-Feel free to explore my projects and reach out if you want to collaborate!

----